 27. Vinegaroon

 Vinegaroons are a species of scorpions.
 Although they are typically found in desert environments, they have been reportedly found in grasslands, scrub, pine forests, and mountains.
-Despite the fact that they are non-poisonous, watch out if you get too close as these little attackers give a very painful pinch!
+Even though they are non-poisonous, watch out if you get too close as these little attackers give a very painful pinch!

 28. Vanikoro Flying Fox